 Liszt Birthday Gala Concert on Saturday, October 22nd, 2016 at 7:30 pm at Nichols Concert Hall in

-Evanston, IL.
+Evanston, IL, and was dedicated to the memory of ALS Co-Founder, Fernando Laires.
 This year's theme was "Liszt Times Two - A Celebration

 Aebersold and Ralph Neiweem, Daniel Paul Horn and Alexander Djordjevic, Alex Yuill and Andrew Guo,

 Matthew Hagle and George Radosavljevic, Karin Redekopp and Mark Edwards, and James and Sevgi Giles.

 A special greeting on the 60th anniversary of 1956 Hungarian Revolution was presented by Dr. Ádám Márkusfalvi-Tóth, Consul, Hungarian Consulate-General of Chicago, and excerpts from the poem "For Ferencz Liszt" by Mihály Vörösmarty, were read in Hungarian and in English by Etelka Tatar and Dr. Clara Orban.